snowplow/marketing-attribution-accelerator/content/enrich/_index.md

 {{</mermaid >}}

 The enrichment process adds extra properties and values to your collected data.
-In this chapter we will guide you through the setup of one enrichment.
+In this chapter we will guide you through the set-up of one enrichment.